 One (1) mini refrigerator is allowed per room and may not be operated in a closet or enclosed area.
 All refrigerators must be less than six (6) cubic feet, be U.L.
 Approved, and be in good working condition.
 Refrigerators must be emptied and unplugged during the winter recess.
 Refrigerators are the sole responsibility of the resident.
 Additional information is available at the front desks regarding rental micro-refrigerators while supplies last.

 Unauthorized presence on rooftops, outside ledges, in other resident’s rooms or suites, in administrative offices, service areas, or College facilities after business hours, or areas marked as restricted in the On Campus Housing community is prohibited.
 Unauthorized entrance into and presence in construction sites in the vicinity of the On Campus Housing community is prohibited.

-In buildings with community restrooms, restrooms on each residence hall floor are to be used only as designated by males or individuals who have a gender identity or expression as male, or by females or individuals who have a gender identity or expression as female.
+In buildings with community restrooms, designated male restrooms are to only be used by males or individuals who have a gender identity or expression as male, and designated female restrooms are to only be used by females or individuals who have a gender identity or expression as female.

 B.16 Room/Suite Behavior

 a.
 Residents are responsible for all behavior which occurs in their respective Residence Room/Residential Suite.
 Room/suite occupants will be required to pay for any damage or excessive cleaning to any part of their room or suite, including but not limited to furniture, fixtures, doors, and screens.
 Report any damages promptly so that repairs may be made.
 Access and ability of housekeeping staff to perform their duties cannot be obstructed.